 How much Omega Sufficiency® is required each day?

 It is well established in the research that the ratio of Omega 6 to Omega 3 fatty acids in the human diet should be 1:1.
-It is also well established that due to the toxic levels of Omega 6 and the deficient levels of Omega 3 consumption in today's diets this ratio is now as high as 20:1 and that this is significantly contributing to decreased health and increased illness in our society.
+It is also well established that due to the toxic levels of Omega 6 from the intake of grains and grain-fed meats and the deficient levels of Omega 3 consumption in today's diets this ratio is now as high as 20:1 and that this is significantly contributing to decreased health and increased illness in our society.

 The increased amounts of stress and toxins as well as the decreased amounts of healthy nutrients and exercise further increase the daily requirements for EPA and DHA for today's humans.

-However, due to the enormous increase is Omega 6 consumption in today's diets and the significant increase in toxins and decreases in other important nutrients and daily exercise levels these intake amounts would simply not be adequate to re-establish and maintain either sufficient requirements of EPA and DHA or the healthy 1:1 Omega 6 to Omega 3 ratio.
+Due to the enormous increase in Omega 6 consumption in today's diets from grains and grain-fed meats, the significant increase in toxins and decreases in other important nutrients and daily exercise levels, and to the increase in size of modern humans, these intake amounts would simply not be adequate to re-establish and maintain either sufficient requirements of EPA and DHA or the healthy 1:1 Omega 6 to Omega 3 ratio.

-For those who have not previously supplemented and who are thus very deficient in EPA and DHA and whose Omega 6:Omega 3 ratio will be highly skewed toward Omega 6 dominance it may be necessary to increase daily intake for approximately 1 year.
-Please consult your wellness practitioner for daily intake recommendations.
+This is especially true for those who have not previously supplemented and who are thus very deficient in EPA and DHA and whose Omega 6:Omega 3 ratio will be highly skewed toward Omega 6 dominance.